SamarthArun12/1.2.4/README.md

     - **Answer**: We place the door approximately 10 pixels from the first edge of the wall.
 The door’s opening should be the width of the path (the distance between the walls).

 ## Add Barriers
+- **Question**: How would you add the barriers?
+    -**Answer**: We make it so that every step in our code makes the barrier pop up randomly in the maze